 First Nation, Métis, and Inuit (FNMI) family structures differ from the typical nuclear family in Western culture.
 FNMI families have strong family values, are often extended, and share collective responsibility towards children.
 FNMI families may be related by blood, but can also be tied by clan or other social structures.
 This collective responsibility for raising children is known as customary care.

 In 1985 customary care was recognized by Ontario’s Child, Youth and Family Services Act (CYFSA) and is recognized in the current Child, Youth, and Family Services Act (CYFSA).
-In child welfare, the term customary care refers to the care and supervision of a child or youth of Indigenous descent by somebody who is not the child’s parent in accordance with the custom of the child’s band or native community.
+In child welfare, the term customary care refers to the care and supervision of an Indigenous child or youth by somebody who is not the child’s parent in accordance with the custom of the child’s band or native community.

 Given the effects of colonization, many Indigenous communities struggle to identify appropriate placements in their communities.
 Some communities have expanded the definition of customary care to include a broader variety of placements.